Frequently Asked Questions on security clearance vetting

 We have compiled responses to Frequently Asked Questions on this site.

 The time needed for processing a vetting varies.
 If register data is requested on the vetting subject from foreign authorities or the subject is interviewed, the time needed for the vetting may be longer.
-At the moment, Supo’s service promise is that the processing of a security clearance vetting takes about 35 working days.
+Supo's aim is that 90% of security clearance vetting investigations are completed within two months.

 Personnel security clearance vetting remains in force for a fixed period or until further notice, but for no longer than five years after the vetting is completed.